Story Points, Handling Multiple Teams, and More. Answering Your Questions

 44:55:

-Q5: How do you encourage teams to embrace using video conferencing for Scrum ceremonies during this time when in-person communication is impossible?
+Q5: How do you encourage teams to embrace using video conferencing for Scrum meetings during this time when in-person communication is impossible?

 This is a great question, and relevant to anyone who is still working from home or in a remote situation.